Pabloey/Simon-Game/README.md

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fimages-na.ssl-images-amazon.com%2Fimages%2FI%2F61OnA6pSo6L._AC_SL1001_.jpg&f=1&nofb=1" width="200">

+This is the Simon Says game that you grew up with!
+When Simons click on blue, you click blue.
+If Simon clicks blue, green, yellow.
+You click blue, green, yellow or you lose.
+Simple enough?

 This is the fun game you played with when maybe you were a small bean.

 Remaking it so you can enjoy online at any time.
 Drive you crazy again because you can't beat your High Score.